At a glance: Medicare health insurance in Idaho

-Montana State law requires Medigap insurers to spend at least 65 percent of premiums (75 percent for group plans) on benefits for enrollees, as opposed to administrative costs.
+Idaho state law requires Medigap insurers to spend at least 65 percent of premiums (75 percent for group plans) on benefits for enrollees, as opposed to administrative costs.
 And for all Medigap plans sold since 1995, state law (see page 35) also prohibits insurers from using attained-age rating, which means that premiums cannot increase simply due to the enrollee’s increasing age.
 Attained-age rating is the most common approach that Medigap insurers use in most states, but it’s not allowed in Idaho.
 Instead, insurers must use either issue-age rating (premiums based on the age the person was when they enrolled) or community rating (premiums don’t vary based on age).

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, which is the case for 15 percent of Idaho’s Medicare beneficiaries.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
-Idaho joined those states in 2018, with changes to Idaho insurance statute (Rule 54) that took effect January 1, 2018.
+Idaho joined those states in 2018, with changes to Idaho insurance statute that took effect January 1, 2018.

 Idaho Medigap insurers are now required to offer their plans to disabled Medicare beneficiaries under age 65, with the same six-month open enrollment period that applies to people who gain eligibility for Medicare due to age (ie, there’s a six-month window when the person is first enrolled in Medicare Part B, during which they can enroll in any Medigap plan, guaranteed issue, regardless of age).
 Idaho’s new rule included a provision to grant a one-time six-month Medigap open enrollment window (January through June 2018) to people who were under age 65 and already enrolled in Medicare at that point.

-In addition, Rule 54 limits the premiums for under-65 Medigap to no more than 150 percent of the premiums that apply to a person who is 65 years old (see 2019 premiums for a non-smoker under age 65, and for a non-smoker who is age 65).
+In addition, the new rule limits the premiums for under-65 Medigap to no more than 150 percent of the premiums that apply to a person who is 65 years old (see 2019 premiums for a non-smoker under age 65, and for a non-smoker who is age 65).
 This is an important provision — some states that require Medigap plans to be offered to people under age 65 do not limit premiums and insurers end up charging several times as much as they charge 65-year-old enrollees.